How does human trafficking occur?

 Usually, a person is recruited, then they are isolated or transported, and ultimately they are forced to provide labour or a service.

-- Recruitment: Traffickers approach potential victims in many ways, including pretending to be a potential boyfriend or friend, contacting them via social media such as Facebook, posting newspaper or Internet ads for jobs and opportunities, or even threatening or kidnapping them.
-Often, promises will be made to the victims such as money, brand name clothes, work or education, financial aid for their family, etc.
+- Recruitment: Sex traffickers approach potential victims in a variety of ways, including pretending to be a potential boyfriend or friend, contacting them via social media such as Facebook, posting newspaper or Internet ads for jobs and opportunities, or even threatening or kidnapping them.
+Often, false promises will be made to the victims about money, new clothes, work or education opportunities, financial aid for their family, etc.

-- Transportation/Isolation: Victims are often (but not always) moved around by traffickers, sometimes with the promise of a better life, to isolate them from family and/or people they know or areas that are familiar to them.
+- Transportation/Isolation: Victims are often (but not always) moved around by traffickers, to isolate them from family and/or people they know or areas that are familiar to them.
+Victims of sex trafficked are moved from hotel to hotel, province to province.
+Individuals subjected to labour trafficked are isolated, sometimes on rural properties which little contact with the outside world.

 - Exploitation: Exploitation is the key element of human trafficking offences within the Criminal Code of Canada.
 Exploitation occurs when someone forces another person to provide labour or a service by having them fear for their safety, or the safety of someone known to them.